nytud/emtsv/doc/troubleshooting.md

 KeyError: 'JAVA_HOME'
 ```

-- Errors like below is because the JRE version is not compatible.
+- Errors like the one below appear if the JRE version is not compatible.

 ```Python
 Traceback (most recent call last):